nncht/useum_server/README.md

 ## Project Structure SERVER

-Here we will make sense of the convoluted network of parts that make up our project.
+Here we will make sense of the convoluted network of parts that make up the SERVER side of our project.

 <h2 align="center"> Contributors </h2>